 Beginners will undoubtedly make mistakes along the way and the key is not letting those mistakes stop you.
 Practice shooting whenever possible and look at your work with a critical eye.
 Also, consider studying the work of the photographers you admire and then mimic what you like about their shots.

 Peru is an awesome place.
 Jeff recommends that people tackle taking pictures by acting like a photojournalist.
 Take the overview shot that everyone sees but then go in and take photos of the details.
 For example, one of the interesting things about Machu Picchu is that the rocks are stacked so perfectly that there is very little gap between them.
 This makes for a good close-up shot that tells a story.

-Plan your own photography adventure with a trip to Latin America.
+Plan your own photography adventure with a trip to South America.
 Trip itineraries and different travel preferences are important variables to consider when figuring out the trip.
 Let our team of experts at Latin America for Less help you!
 Talk to a travel advisor today.